aspauldingcode/JBudget/PLAN.md

   - Classes: `AppLauncher` (JavaFX), `ViewModel` stubs
   - Data: observable lists
   - Deliverable: GUI skeleton launches.
+  - Micro-Exercises:
+    - Create a `MainWindow` with a button and a list view bound to sample data.
+    - Wire the button to append an item to the list.
+    - Verify the app launches without errors.

 ### Week 19 — JavaFX Events
   - Package: `week19_javafx_events`